strukt93/solprobe/README.md

 ## Usage
 - List all functions accessible to privileged roles (detected via the use of function modifiers):
-> solprobe --dir PATH/TO/CONTRACTS/DIRECTORY --actors
+> npx solprobe --dir PATH/TO/CONTRACTS/DIRECTORY --actors